eltoroit/LDS_Interview/interview.md

 **EL TORO:** Exactly, it's a lot better to use this format when referencing the fields rather than hard coding their names in the code because this format is actually verified at compilation time.

 **READER:** Nice!

+**EL TORO:** And that's the reason I prefer to use this shortcut, because it's compiled!

+**READER:** Makes total sense.
 I also see there is a function imported named `getFieldDisplayValue`.
 What is this about?

 **EL TORO:** `getFieldDisplayValue` is similar to the `getFieldValue` but for some fields, like dates for example, the value in the database and the value displayed is not the same.

 **READER:** How can they be different dates?

 **EL TORO:** Not different dates, the value is the same!
 The way it's displayed is different.
-For example `1968-10-03` could be displaed as `October 3, 1968`.
+For example `1968-10-03` could be displayed as `October 3, 1968`.

 **READER:** Oh, that makes sense!